PJM Glossary

 Power

-Power is the rate at which energy is transferred, used or transformed.
+The rate at which energy is transferred, used or transformed.
 It is measured in watts.

 Power Transfer Distribution Factor